 - some simple medication

-- a laparoscopic surgery to remove the endometriosis.
-Many women conceive naturally after the surgery, but IVF is also a common option if infertility continues.
+- laparoscopic surgery to remove the endometriosis.
+Many women conceive naturally after the surgery.
+However, IVF is a common option if infertility continues.

-A miscarriage is when a pregnancy ends on its own before a woman has been pregnant for 20 weeks.
-It’s most likely to happen in the very early stages of the pregnancy and is uncommon after 10 weeks.
+A miscarriage is defined as a pregnancy that ends on its own before a woman has been pregnant for 20 weeks.
+However, it’s most likely to happen in the very early stages of the pregnancy; miscarriages are uncommon after 10 weeks.

 What causes a miscarriage?